abu-compbio/BetweenNet/README.md

 1. The PPI network file:

-The file is located at data/IntAct_network
+The file is located in data/IntAct_network

 ```
 gene1 gene2 confidence value